MdAbuNafee/asynchronous-service-communication/readme.md

      - save the request in database
      - Send a callback to the client informing the decision

+# Database used

+`SQLite` database is used for this solution.
+It's built in django and no need of any extra installation.

 # How to run it